-The captive environment does not supply all of the vitamins and minerals available in the wild so you also need to dust the food lightly with supplement powders.
+The captive environment does not supply all of the vitamins and minerals available in the wild so you need to dust the food lightly with supplement powders.
 Ask your reptile vet for help with this.
 Vitamins or minerals can be overdosed so always follow the instructions.
-For example, with a well set UV system you do not need to provide high dietary $D_3$ levels.
+For example, with a well set UV system you do not need to provide high dietary D_3 levels.

 Live or canned snails can be purchased from reptile shops.
-These greatly enrich the diet and behaviour of the skink.
+These greatly enrich the diet and behaviour of the skink so are strongly recommended.
 Do not feed snails directly from outside, because they can contain pesticides or parasites.
-Cracked quail eggs can help provide essential calcium and vitamin A as part of a varied diet.
+Cracked quail eggs are also accepted by blue-tongue skinks and help provide essential calcium and vitamin A as part of a varied diet.